 Step 2: Customize Your Volunteer Form

 WPForms makes customizing forms easy to do so you can get your volunteer opportunities out there.
 It’s easy no matter what you’re looking for in volunteer positions.

 In addition to the standard form fields of Name, Address, Email, and Phone Number, you’ll notice the following volunteer application form fields in the Volunteer Recruitment Form template:

 - Multiple Choice

 - Paragraph Text

-With these form fields, you can ask prospective volunteers about:
+With these form fields, you can confirm volunteer eligibility and really grow your volunteer program by asking prospective volunteers about:

 - How many hours they can dedicate to your organization

 - What days of the week they’re available